Making the decision to rent or buy

 We also recommend budgeting and saving up for inevitable home maintenance and repairs.
 These can cost hundreds or thousands of dollars depending on what you need to fix.
 If something important breaks—for example, a pipe bursts, and it wasn’t caused by something you are insured for, you will have to pay to get it fixed right away.
 For things like cracked windows, broken dishwashers or clogged toilets, you’ll either need to fix it yourself or pay a professional.
 When you rent, your landlord is generally responsible for the property and takes on the risks.
 When you buy, you take on these risks and responsibilities.

-One resource you might consider using is The New York Times’ free .
+One resource you might consider using is The New York Times’ free “Is It Better to Rent or Buy?" calculator .
 This tool can help you assess the financial tradeoffs of renting versus buying based on your financial situation and the length of time you expect to own your new home.

 Remember that calculators may make assumptions about future economic conditions, such as the rate of home price growth.
 These assumptions can have a big impact on the calculator’s results.
 Try several different scenarios to see a range of possible outcomes.